How To Use Essential Oils

 There are a number of phototoxic essential oils which can cause severe burns if your skin is exposed to the sun after use.
 For example, many of the citrus essential oils, including Lemon Essential Oil, Lime Essential Oil and Grapefruit Essential Oil are all Phototoxic.

 Another essential oil which is safe to use regardless of sun exposure is Organic Bergamot FCF Essential Oil.
-But, Bergamot Essential Oil in it’s natural state IS phototoxic.
-It’s only Bergamot FCF Essential Oil which has had the phototxic furocoumarin constituent removed via steam distillation; known as bergaptene
+But, Bergamot Essential Oil in its natural state IS phototoxic.
+It’s only Bergamot FCF Essential Oil which has had the phototoxic furocoumarin constituent removed via steam distillation; known as bergaptene

 Bergaptene free Bergamot Essential Oil is known as Bergamot FCF Essential Oil.